If you're Aged 11-18 we have loads going on for you at Trinity Youth

-On Tuesday nights the 15-18 year olds (years 10-13) meet in the Trinity Centre from 7.30pm to 9.30pm.
-We usually share a simple meal or cake and spend time discussing the big questions of life (we also make room for some crazy games here too!)
+On Tuesday nights the 14-18 year olds (years 9-13) meet at Church from 7.30pm to 9.30pm.
+We occasionally share meals, we take part in crazy and elaborate challenges and games and spend time discussing the big questions of life.

-During the school holidays we are able to provide more one off events from 6th Former Gatherings to bowling and beach and campfire nights (we love to take advantage of the beauty of the Island whenever weather permits).
+During the school holidays we are able to provide more one off events from 6th Former Gatherings, Movie Marathons and beach and campfire nights (we love to take advantage of the beauty of the Island whenever weather permits).
 We also join with other church youth groups on the Island as part of the NewWine Guernsey Youth for one off events and to run courses to develop young leadership potential.

 The greatest spiritual influence in a child's life is undoubtedly their parents and we love to work alongside, support and encourage the parents of the young people.
-Raising Teens can be a difficult prospect so in addition to keeping open lines of communication we love to spend time getting to know parents of the teenagers through parent social nights which happen on a termly basis.
+Raising Teens can be a difficult prospect so in addition to keeping open lines of communication we love to spend time getting to know parents of the teenagers through parent social nights.
 These socials aim to provide space for parents to gather together, get to know other parents of teenagers and the youth ministry team and learn from and encourage one another (speak to David for details on the next one).
-In addition to the termly parent socials we also seek to periodically run Parent Teenager Courses as part of the Faith and Life Programme.
+In addition to the parent socials we also seek to periodically run Parenting Teenager Courses.

 We take seriously our responsibility to protect and safeguard the welfare of children and young people entrusted to our care and have a Safeguarding Officer and Safeguarding Policy that we work to.